Madre Armelle De Sells 3,750 Shares of Datadog, Inc. (NASDAQ:DDOG) Stock

 Analyst Upgrades and Downgrades

-A number of research analysts have weighed in on DDOG shares.
-Morgan Stanley cut their price target on shares of Datadog from $159.00 to $155.00 and set an “overweight” rating on the stock in a research note on Monday, July 11th.
-Royal Bank of Canada cut their price objective on shares of Datadog from $167.00 to $115.00 and set a “maintains” rating on the stock in a research report on Monday, July 25th.
-Truist Financial lowered their target price on Datadog from $200.00 to $170.00 in a report on Friday, May 6th.
-Canaccord Genuity Group began coverage on Datadog in a research report on Thursday, July 7th.
-They set a “hold” rating and a $120.00 price objective for the company.
-Finally, The Goldman Sachs Group dropped their target price on Datadog from $250.00 to $223.00 and set a “buy” rating on the stock in a research report on Thursday, April 14th.
-Five investment analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and a consensus target price of $164.45.
+Several research firms have issued reports on DDOG.
+Canaccord Genuity Group began coverage on Datadog in a research note on Thursday, July 7th.
+They set a “hold” rating and a $120.00 target price for the company.
+Rosenblatt Securities cut their target price on Datadog from $180.00 to $146.00 and set a “buy” rating for the company in a research note on Friday, July 29th.
+Morgan Stanley cut their target price on Datadog from $159.00 to $155.00 and set an “overweight” rating for the company in a research note on Monday, July 11th.
+The Goldman Sachs Group cut their target price on Datadog from $250.00 to $223.00 and set a “buy” rating for the company in a research note on Thursday, April 14th.
+Finally, Royal Bank of Canada raised their price target on Datadog from $115.00 to $125.00 in a research report on Friday.
+Six investment analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the stock.
+Based on data from MarketBeat, Datadog has a consensus rating of “Moderate Buy” and an average target price of $154.20.

 Datadog Company Profile